Theiremi/pcm-effects/readme.md

 This package simplifies the process of manipulating PCM streams.

-Using is package with [discord.js](https://github.com/discordjs/discord.js) is possible, as it was originally made for usage in discord bots.
+Using this package with [discord.js](https://github.com/discordjs/discord.js) is possible, as it was originally made for usage in discord bots.

 ## Supported PCM stream type
 - [x] s8